Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Exmouth among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Exmouth averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling an estimated 209 homes.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Exmouth averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling an estimated 209 homes.
 As of FY-26, 24 approvals have been recorded.
-On average, around two people moved to the area per year for each dwelling built between FY-21 and FY-25, suggesting a balanced supply and demand market with stable conditions.
-The average expected construction cost value of new dwellings is $495,000, indicating developers focus on the premium market.
+Historically, about two people move to the area for each dwelling built annually between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+Developers focus on premium market segments, with new dwellings valued at around $495,000 on average.

-In FY-26, there have been $25.8 million in commercial approvals, reflecting balanced commercial development activity.
-Compared to Rest of WA, Exmouth records 140.0% more building activity per person, providing ample choice for buyers despite recent construction activity easing.
-This level is above the national average, demonstrating strong developer confidence in the area.
-New building activity comprises approximately 75.0% standalone homes and 25.0% attached dwellings, preserving Exmouth's low-density nature and attracting space-seeking buyers.
-With around 93 people per approval, Exmouth reflects a developing area with population forecasts indicating growth of 492 residents by 2041.
+In FY-26, there have been approximately $25.8 million in commercial approvals, suggesting active commercial development.
+Compared to the Rest of WA, Exmouth records 140% more building activity per person, offering buyers ample choice, although recent construction activity has eased slightly.
+This level is above the national average, reflecting strong developer confidence in the area.
+New building activity comprises approximately 75% standalone homes and 25% attached dwellings, preserving Exmouth's low-density nature while attracting space-seeking buyers.
+With around 93 people per approval, Exmouth reflects a developing area with population forecasts indicating an increase of 478 residents by 2041 (based on the latest AreaSearch quarterly estimate).

-At current development rates, new housing supply should comfortably meet demand, creating good conditions for buyers and potentially supporting growth beyond current projections.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current projections.

 Frequently Asked Questions - Development